Travels in Euroland with Ed Balls - Everything you need to know about

 What is Travels in Euroland with Ed Balls about?

 The former MP heads to Europe to discover how the divisions exposed by Brexit are reflected across the EU, exploring the role that national identity and pride have had to play in fuelling the rise of right-wing populism across the continent.
-He begins in the Netherlands, and the fishing towns of Den Helder and Scheveningen, where he meets a veteran fisherman who explains how EU rules and regulations have made the job harder.
+He continues his journey across Europe in Germany and Poland.

 Is there a Radio Times review for Travels in Euroland with Ed Balls?

-There is – here is Radio Times critic David Butcher’s take on the first episode:
+There is – here is Radio Times critic David Butcher’s take on the second episode:

-“Yes, of course Ed Balls dances in this first of a series about populism in Europe.
-Dancing is a key ingredient of any programme Balls makes, and here it’s flamenco in Andalucía.
-He’s looking into the way Vox, a populist far-right party, have won votes by posing as the defenders of Spanish traditions – particularly bullfighting – against attacks from progressive metropolitan types.
+“The EU are more concerned with whether chips are fried correctly and the cucumbers are straight, than our problems,” says east German woodsman Rico.
+He lives in Dorfchemnitz, dubbed the Nazi Village because the controversial Alternative for Germany nationalist party did so well there.
+The disillusioned villagers’ complaints about being ignored by politicians – and those of the Polish miners and the gay taxi driver in Bremen that Ed Balls meets – sound horribly familiar.

-So naturally, Ed tries his hand at bullfighting training and gets to know a family who believe, ‘whether you like it or not, it’s who we are, and what makes us Spanish’.
+Although Ed reveals his heart always sinks when he hears rhetoric about people versus the elite, he does understand why ordinary people vote for the populist parties they think listen to them.
+There are no daft dancing sequences to lighten the mood this week, although Ed does scamper around for a bit as a football mascot wearing a boar’s head.

 When is Travels in Euroland with Ed Balls on BBC Two?